-At June 30, 2018, the District had no outstanding amount of contributions to the pension plan required for the year ended June 30, 2018.
+At June 30, 2019 and 2018, the District had no outstanding amount of contributions to the pension plan required for the years ended June 30, 2019 and 2018.

 Note 7 - OPEB Plan

 Plan Description

 The District provides post-retirement medical benefits to retirees through the Association of California Water Agencies (ACWA) health program and managed through the California Employers' Retiree Benefit Trust (CERBT).